glucasroe/glucasroe.github.io/resume.markdown

 exclude_from_nav: true
 ---

 > UX Designer and general internet nerd, with affinities in writing, speaking, and teaching.
 Focused on product strategy, IA, structure, design, performance, and meeting user's needs.
-Consciencious, idealistic, and lots of heart.
+Conscientious, idealistic, and lots of heart.

 ### <a href="/files/glr-resume.pdf">Download a PDF of my Resume</a>